Summer Focus Program

 - Program dates are June 2nd to July 31st.

 - We are especially looking for motivated students with no previous research experience.
 Individuals from inner city public schools and from those groups traditionally underrepresented in biomedical research are encouraged to apply.

-- Summer Focus scholars receive a stipend of $2500 as well as a parking permit or Metro Pass.
+- Summer Focus scholars receive a stipend of $2500 as well as a Metro Pass.